briannebyer/FavouritePlaces/FavouritePlaces/Documentation/ReadMe.md

 Note that there is still an issue between DetailView and ContentView to show changes in DetailView.
 Only exception are images.

 Added comments to all func/methods/extensions used throughout app so far.

+Created test (and commented) in FavouritePlacesTests, which checks that each view (Content/Detail/Search) is not nil.
+Thus, ensuring each view are properly initialised and each view is not empty.
+If they are empty, throws an error.
+Test suceeded.